composor/composi/docs/jsx.md

 JSX
 ----

-JSX provides a consice and convenient way to defining markup to be created.
+JSX provides a consice and convenient way to define markup to be created.
 Often people erroneously call JSX HTML.
 It is not HTML.
 It is in fact a type of XML.
 When you build your project, Babel takes the JSX code and converts it into hyperscript functions.
 In the case of a Composi project, it is set up to tell Babel to use Composi's hyperscript function for that transformation in the project's [`.babelrc`](https://babeljs.io/docs/usage/babelrc/) file.

 XML